briandrum/codes.forchagrin.com/_chapters/chapter-513-drug-abuse-control.md

     anyone in control, of the equipment, product or material, to deliver it to any person whom the owner or person in control of the equipment, product or material knows intends to use the object to facilitate a violation of any provision of this chapter or Ohio R.C.
-Chapter 2925.
+[Chapter 2925][ORC Chapter 2925].
 A finding that the owner, or anyone in control, of the equipment, product or material, is not guilty of a violation of any other provision of this chapter or Ohio R.C.
-    Chapter 2925, does not prevent a finding that the equipment, product or material was intended or designed by the offender for use as drug paraphernalia;
+[Chapter 2925][ORC Chapter 2925], does not prevent a finding that the equipment, product or material was intended or designed by the offender for use as drug paraphernalia;

     6. _(6)_ Any oral or written instruction provided with the equipment, product or material concerning its use;